⚡ DONGFENG 007 · 200kW

 "A proper EV that did the family road trip without drama — fast charging, real range, and a cabin that kept everyone happy the whole way up."

-01The premise was simple: load up the family, point the Dongfeng 007 200kW north, and drive to Port Dickson without overthinking the charging situation.
+The premise was simple: load up the family, point the Dongfeng 007 200kW north, and drive to Port Dickson without overthinking the charging situation.
 No route planning obsession, no pre-mapped charging stops marked in neon on a spreadsheet — just trust the car, trust the infrastructure, and see what happens.
 What happened was a genuinely stress-free road trip that made a very compelling case for why this particular EV deserves more attention in Singapore's crowded electric market.

 The 007 200kW in the metal — a fastback silhouette that stands out in any car park.
 Photo: Cars&TechSG

-02Pull up next to the 007 in a car park and the first thing you notice is how intentional the design is.
-This isn't a generic EV crossover that could have come from anywhere — the fastback roofline sweeps cleanly to a blunt, distinctive rear, flanked by crystal-shaped tail light elements that catch the light in a way few rivals bother with.
+Pull up next to the 007 in a car park and the first thing you notice is how intentional the design is.
+The fastback roofline sweeps cleanly to a blunt, distinctive rear, flanked by crystal-shaped tail light elements that catch the light in a way few rivals bother with.
 Up front, the DRL signature is tight and purposeful, with LED headlights that frame the face without resorting to the oversized chrome grille of old-world luxury.

 Purposeful front design with tight DRL signature; four-pot brake calipers signal the 007 means business underneath.
 Photo: Cars&TechSG

-03Open the door and the 007's cabin immediately signals that Dongfeng hasn't cut corners to hit a price point.
-The 15.6-inch central touchscreen dominates the dash without feeling like a slab bolted on as an afterthought — it's well-integrated, sharp, and responsive enough that passengers reached for it themselves rather than asking the driver to operate controls.
-The 8.8-inch digital instrument panel keeps driving data exactly where it should be, readable at a glance and not cluttered with unnecessary information.
+Open the door and the 007's cabin immediately signals that Dongfeng hasn't cut corners to hit a price point.
+The 15.6-inch central touchscreen dominates the dash without feeling like a slab bolted on as an afterthought — sharp, responsive, and well-integrated.
+The 8.8-inch digital instrument panel keeps driving data exactly where it should be.

 Dashboard with digital rear-view mirror integration; the 15.6-inch touchscreen is sharp, responsive, and well-placed.
 Photo: Cars&TechSG